DataConstruct/sdlc-example-k8s/README.md

 This repo is a custom K8S setup of the [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) .NET Core microservices example.
 All of the container images have been prebuilt and live under the Github Organization [DataConstruct](https://github.com/DataConstruct).
 Filter on "sdlc-example".

 # setup
 IN THEORY, you should be able to run each K8S config and have a working application start up.
 I've removed the SSL configuration options.
-You can modify this example by following this [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-with-cert-manager-on-digitalocean-kubernetes) and updating the relevant ingress controllers.
-The directories and files are numbered for this specific order that they should be followed.
+You can modify this repo by following this [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-with-cert-manager-on-digitalocean-kubernetes) and updating the relevant ingress controllers.
+The directories and files are numbered for the specific order that they should be followed.
 You can `kubectl apply -f FILENAME.yml` all files.
 The relevant namespaces have been properly configured.

 This example should work, IN THEORY, with minikube.
 You may need to do a few additional items.